Doggarts: History

 To assist with the running of the Doggarts Club, two business were set up.
 Ashton Supply Company and the Economic Clothing Company at one time had 800 staff travelling across County Durham to collect payments from Doggarts customers.
 The business was known for its Green Vans, Pneumatic Change dispensers and Hand Painted Price tickets.

+During the 1970s, the business had its own Rally Car entered into the RAC Rally, driven by Nicky Porter and navigated by John Parker.

 However death duties and inflation had hit the business hard, and the business was too small to bulk buy to match the big chains.
 In November 1980 Jamie Doggart announced the business would close, which at the time still had ten stores, with the loss of 340 jobs.
 The Bishop Auckland store finally closed its doors on Christmas Eve, 1980.

+The family

+The Doggart family have been good at sport - Arthur Doggart's sons Graham, James & Norman played cricket for Durham.
+Graham also played for England in Cricket and Football, and was the Chairman of the FA between 1961-1963.

+Arthur's grandsons Peter & Hubert also played cricket, with Hubert playing twice for England in 1950.
+Arthur's great grandson Simon also played first class cricket.